-Mr. Alex Jing Jiang has served as our senior vice president since November 2012.
-Before that, Mr. Jiang served as our vice president from August 2012 to November 2012 and our chief operating officer from February 2011 to August 2012.
-Mr. Jiang has over 20 years of experience in China's retail sector, including over five years of experience in e-commerce in China.
+Mr. Alex Jing Jiang has served as our chief operating officer since February 2011.
+He has over 20 years of experience in China's retail sector, including over five years of experience in e-commerce in China.
 Before joining our company, Mr. Jiang founded and served as a director of E-elephant Consulting Company Limited, a company focusing on consulting services in e-commerce and chain retail sectors in China, from 2008 to 2010.

 Mr. Jiang served as a vice president of Dangdang.com from 2006 to 2007, responsible for the management of finance, human resource, administration and logistics.
 He served as a senior director of China Resources Vanguard Co.
 Ltd. from 2003 to 2006 and a manager of Carrefour from 1997 to 2003.
 Mr. Jiang received his bachelor's degree in accounting from Chongqing Business School in 1991.

-Ms. Maggie Mei Chuan Hung has served as our senior vice president since November 2012.
-Before that, Ms. Hung served as out vice president from October 2009 to November 2012.
+Ms. Maggie Mei Chuan Hung has served as vice president since October 2009.
 She has over 20 years of experience in merchandise retail.
 Prior to joining us, Ms. Hung served as a vice president of Grand Pacific Mall from 2003 to 2009.
 Ms. Hung worked as the general manager of Grand Ocean Department Store in Nanjing from 2002 to 2003, as the department manager of Pacific Sogo Department Store in Taipei from 1998 to 2002, and as the manager of Chongqing Pacific Department Store from 1997 to 1998.
 Ms. Hung received her bachelor's degree from Ling Tung University in 1991.

-Mr. Yizhi Tang has served as our senior vice president since November 2012.
-Before that, Mr. Tang served as our vice president from September 2010 to November 2012.
+Mr. Yizhi Tang has served as our vice president since September 2010.
 Mr. Tang has over 10 years of experience in the logistics industry.
 Prior to joining us, Mr. Tang served as an operating director of Best Logistics Technology Co., Ltd. from 2009 to 2010.
 From 2008 to 2009, Mr. Tang served as the head of logistics department of Tesco, responsible for the logistics in the northern China area.
 From 2006 to 2008, Mr. Tang worked as the senior director of the logistics department of Dangdang.com.
 Mr. Tang received a master's degree from Sun Yat-Sen University in 2003 and a bachelor's degree from Nanjing University of Aeronautics and Astronautics in 1997.

-Mr. Xianfeng Cai has served as our vice president since November 2012 and the general manager of our Shanghai branch since January 2011.
+Mr. Xianfeng Cai has served as the general manager of our Shanghai branch since January 2011.
 Prior to joining us, Mr. Cai had served for over 18 years in various roles at IGA Distribution Pty.
 Ltd., a licensed grocery supermarkets chain in Melbourne, Australia.
 His last role was general manager responsible for IGA Distribution Pty.
 Ltd.'s daily business operations.
 Mr. Cai received a bachelor's degree in commerce from University of Melbourne in 1992.